 Signs That Your Loved One Has BPD

-BPD is a condition that can pose challenges not only for those who have it, but also for the people closest to them.
-Perhaps you feel a constant tension in your interaction with your friend, romantic partner, or your mom.
+BPD can pose challenges not only for those who have it but also for the people closest to them.
+Perhaps you feel a constant tension in your interaction with your friend, romantic partner, or your mother with BPD.
 You know something is off but can’t put your finger on it.
 BPD may not always be easy to spot, so recognizing the signs can shed some light into what may be at play and help you to effectively navigate the relationship.2

-Here are some signs someone you love may have BPD:2
+Below are some signs that someone you love may have BPD:2

-- They shift between extremes like labeling you as all “good” or all “bad” with no middle grown, also known as BPD splitting
+- They shift between extremes: This may look like labeling you as all “good” or all “bad” with no middle ground, also known as BPD splitting.

-- They exhibit extreme anger or have fits of borderline rage during an argument or if they think you’re unhappy and may leave them
+- They become incredibly angry: Someone with BPD may exhibit extreme anger or have fits of borderline rage during an argument, or if they think you’re unhappy and may leave them.

-- Your loved one is clingy and everything centers around their needs and wants causing you to feel emotionally exhausted
+- They are clingy: Your loved one is clingy and everything centers around their needs, leaving you feeling emotionally exhausted.

-- Your loved one has unreasonable and unrealistic expectations from you and the relationship
+- They set unachievable expectations: Your loved one has unreasonable and unrealistic expectations from you and the relationship.

-- They have extreme meltdowns when things don’t go their way or rapid mood shifts from being calm one moment and then lashing sometimes for no apparent reason
+- Their mood constantly shifts: They have extreme meltdowns when things don’t go their way or experience rapid mood shifts from being calm one moment, and then lashing sometimes for no apparent reason

-- They are constantly seeking your reassurance and attention to the point where you feel manipulated or guilty if you don’t give in
+- They constantly need approval: They are constantly seeking your reassurance and attention to the point where you feel manipulated or guilty if you don’t give in

 20 Ways to Help Someone With BPD

 Borderline personality disorder and relationships don’t always mix, but there are ways to maintain a healthy partnership, manage conflicts as they arise, and help your loved one.
-Keep in mind that BPD looks different in different people.
+Keep in mind that BPD looks different in everyone who experiences it.
 Furthermore, individuals who are early in their recovery vs. years into recovery will need different types and levels of support.

 1. Offer Ongoing Support